jeffr49/Sentiment-Analyser-using-DistilBERT/README.md

 This project is a Sentiment Analysis Web Application designed to analyze the sentiment of input text.
 It uses a trained sentiment analysis model to classify text into positive, neutral, or negative categories with associated probabilities.
 This web app provides an easy-to-use interface for users to input text and view the sentiment analysis result in real-time.

+Sentiment_analysis.ipynb contains the code in which the model was trained

 # Features
 Sentiment Analysis: The core feature of the app is analyzing text and classifying it as positive, neutral, or negative with corresponding probabilities.
 Real-time Results: Users can see the analysis result immediately after entering the text.